 Huston, We Have Amalgam

-Just imagine Humphrey Bogart playing not Sam Spade but Sam Wilson — a 1941 version of Sam Wilson, hangdog gumshoe turned Captain America's unorthodox partner.
+Just imagine Humphrey Bogart playing not Sam Spade but Sam Wilson — a 1941 version of Sam Wilson, hangdog gumshoe turned Captain America's unofficial and unorthodox partner.

-I've taken elements of this poster from one of several for the 1941 John Huston screen adaptation of Hammett's novel and a doctored color still from the 1944 Captain America serial that had almost nothing to do with the star-spangled superhero as created for Timely Comics, Marvel's predecessor, by Joe Simon and Jack Kirby.
-The serial starred Dick Purcell as a shieldless, pistol-toting Cap whose alter ego was crusading district attorney Grant Gardner.
+I've taken elements of this poster from one of several for the 1941 Warner Bros. film adaptation of Hammett's novel directed by John Huston and a doctored color still from the 1944 Republic Captain America serial that had almost nothing to do with the character as created for Timely Comics, Marvel's predecessor, by Joe Simon and Jack Kirby.
+The serial starred Dick Purcell as a shieldless, pistol-toting crimefighter whose alter ego was crusading district attorney Grant Gardner.

 If you'd like to buy one of the items shown and can't do so locally, please consider clicking through to Amazon; Blam's Blog may receive a small commission on the sale of anything placed into your cart and purchased during the session.

-Kindred Posts: Look and Listen • Mash Game • Up Your Nose with a Rubber Flux Capacitor
+• Look and Listen • Up Your Nose with a Rubber Flux Capacitor